MarcLoupias/github_memo_repo/REST/REST.best.practices.md

 Replaces all current representations of the target resource with the uploaded content.

+### PATCH

+[Added and defined in RFC5789] (https://tools.ietf.org/html/rfc5789) - modify an existing HTTP resource (PUT is a complete replacement). (check [this use case] (http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/) for a concrete usage)

 ### DELETE

 Removes all current representations of the target resource given by a URI.